syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/getting-started.md

 ---
 layout: post
 title: Getting Started with Syncfusion AutoComplete control for Xamarin.iOS
-description: A quick tour to initial users on Syncfusion carousel control for Xamarin.iOS platform
+description: This section provides the details about the tour to initial users on Syncfusion carousel control for Xamarin.iOS platform
 platform: Xamarin.iOS
 control: Carousel
 documentation: ug